Dr. Alan Weatherly

 Rhonda grew up in Florence, Alabama, a wonderful small town with three awesome brothers.
 She attended The University of North Alabama.
 Rhonda and Charlie were married in 1986 and moved to Colorado for three years, then moved back to Alabama.
 In 1987 they joined Asbury UMC.
-They were blessed with three wonderful children; Ellen, Andrew, and Mary Beth.
+They were blessed with three wonderful children, Ellen, Andrew, and Mary Beth.
 All three attended Bob Jones High School.
-And now, two attend Auburn University, and one has graduated from Auburn.
+And now, all three attend Auburn University, and one has graduated from Auburn.

 An Asbury mission, that is very dear to Rhonda’s heart, is Royal Family Kids Camp.
 RFKC is a week long overnight camp for foster children in Madison County.

 One question Rhonda is often asked: “How did you get plugged into Asbury when you joined?”
-Rhonda and her husband joined a Sunday morning class that to this day, they are still good friends with all of the members.
-Rhonda also joined a bible study and is still a member of this group.
+Rhonda and her husband joined a Sunday morning class and to this day, they are still good friends with all of the members.
+Rhonda also joined a bible study, and is still a member of this group.
 These ladies are a blessing in her life!